John Karony's Net Worth Remains a Mystery, SafeMoon Skeptics Are Wary

-The new cryptocurrency, SafeMoon, has been accelerating lately.
-However, many crypto enthusiasts are sounding the warning bells at what they are calling an obvious pyramid scheme.
+The cryptocurrency SafeMoon accelerated at a rapid rate in 2021.
+However, many crypto enthusiasts are sounding the warning bells at what they're calling an obvious pyramid scheme.
 Most of CEO John Karony’s involvement, especially his financial stake in SafeMoon, is still undisclosed, which stokes the skepticism surrounding the DeFi currency.

 According to Karony’s LinkedIn page, the crypto CEO spent over six years at the Department of Defense as an “All-Source Analyst.”
 Public data lists the salary of these positions in the upper five figures.
 One can all but guarantee that Karony’s net worth has increased significantly since he worked for the government.

 So, why are cryptocurrency zealots concerned about how much money Karony has made?
-The nature of digital currency has led many to believe something else is at play with the new cryptocurrency.
+The nature of digital currency has led many to believe something else is at play with the relatively new cryptocurrency.
 When a SafeMoon token is sold, the owner of the token is assessed a 10 percent fee.
-Five percent is a burn rate, while the other five percent gets doled out to the rest of the SafeMoon holders.
+In the fee, 5 percent is a burn rate, while the other 5 percent gets doled out to the rest of the SafeMoon holders.
 This discourages day-trading and helps the currency’s value, in theory.

-The backlash started after a Reddit Ask Me Anything that left users wondering if SafeMoon is a scam.
+After SafeMoon "blew up," many skeptics emerged.
+The backlash started after a Reddit AMA (Ask Me Anything) left users wondering if SafeMoon is a scam.
 In the online event, the crypto’s developers didn't answer users' questions with substantive answers.
 Instead, they filled the gaps with unrelated content.

-A Twitter user going by the name "WarOnRugs" is speaking out against the token.
-The user claims that Karony has over 50 percent of the coin’s total liquidity.
+A Twitter user, who goes by the name "WarOnRugs" spoke out against the token.
+The user claimed that Karony has over 50 percent of the coin’s total liquidity.
 So, of the 5 percent that goes back to SafeMoon holders, half goes right into Karony’s pocket.

 Also, if it’s true that Karony owns half of the SafeMoon stockpile, he could create a “rug pull” at any moment.
 This would leave SafeMoon holders left for dead with worthless currency.